rucio/documentation/docs/operator/kubernetes.md

 ## Upgrading the database

-After the rucio version has been upgraded, there might be database changes that have to be done.
+After the Rucio version has been upgraded, there might be database changes that have to be done.
 These can be done on the `rucio-server` pod of the cluster and are performed with the [Alembic](http://alembic.zzzcomputing.com/en/latest/) tool.